-- LED On/Off switch.
-If this switch is in the Off position, all the router's LEDs, including the LEDs on the four active antennas, but not the Power LED, are turned off. - Reset button.
+- Reset button.
 Pressing the Reset button resets the router.
 If the Reset button is pressed for at least seven seconds and the Power LED blinks white, the router returns to its factory settings.
-For information about the factory settings, see Factory Settings on page 155. - Ethernet ports.
-Six Gigabit Ethernet RJ-45 LAN ports to connect the router to LAN devices.
-Ethernet port aggregation is enabled by default.
-Use Ethernet aggregate ports 1 and 2 to cable a device that supports Ethernet port aggregation to the router.
-Ethernet ports 3, 4, 5, and 6 are nonaggregate Ethernet ports. - Internet port.
-One Gigabit Ethernet RJ-45 WAN port to connect the router to a cable modem. - 10G LAN SFP+ port.
-One 10G LAN SFP+ port to connect an SFP+ module.
+For information about the factory settings, see Factory Settings on page 151. - Ethernet ports.
+Four Gigabit Ethernet RJ-45 LAN ports to connect the router to LAN devices. - Internet port.
+One Gigabit Ethernet RJ-45 WAN port to connect the router to a cable modem. - USB port.
+USB 2.0 port.